How to Brine a Turkey

 A brine is the process of treating meat with a salt solution.
 There are two types of brines – a dry brine and a wet (salt water) brine.
 Dry brining is done by rubbing the meat with salt while a wet brine is done by soaking the meat in salt water.

-Both methods use more salt than you would use if you were to salt the turkey right before roasting because the salt has time to soak into and infuse the meat.
-You can add additional flavor to any brine using sugar, herbs, spices, or citrus.
+Both methods use more salt than you would use if you were to salt the turkey right before roasting because the salt has time to soak into and infuse the meat throughout (not just on the surface).
+You can add flavor to any brine using sugar, herbs, spices, or citrus.

 Should I Brine My Turkey?